Back to blog

 Where to find headcount datasets?

 Since headcount information is useful for B2B companies and investors, data providers are naturally aiming to satisfy the demand.
-Therefore, various alternative B2B data providers gather such information through available online sources and add it to their B2B company datasets.
+Therefore, various public web B2B data providers gather such information through available online sources and add it to their B2B company datasets.

 How to gather insights with Coresignal's data?